svv232/Bots-For-Fun/Facebook/README.md

-- My solution is to use their npm library and redeploy this whole thing in JavaScript so I can use this in actual group messages instead of this being a facebook page, and me adding testers.
+- My solution is to use their npm library and redeploy this whole thing in JavaScript so I can use this in actual group messages instead of this being a facebook page, and me adding testers to the app.

-- My ultimate goal is to have an application written fully in react and deployed through heroku so I can be the ultimate shitposter in all my group chats!!